 The Earth's core has stopped spinning.
-Disasters are appearing all over the world: Birds acting crazy, powerful thunderstorms, 32 people die within seconds of each other when their pacemakers quit working.
-Dr. Josh Keyes and his crew of five (total members: 6) go down to the center of the Earth to set off a nuclear device to make the Earth's core start spinning again or Mankind will perish.Written by
+Disasters are happening around the globe, including; animals acting in bizarre ways, monstrous thunderstorms.
+Dr. Josh Keyes and his crew of 5 go down to the centre to set off a nuclear device, hoping to make the core start spinning again, or humanity will cease.Written by

 15 of 22 people found this review helpful.

 Was this review helpful to you?